 Having quickly earned a reputation for quality, original live music, as well as a host of unique family attractions — Skokie's downtown summer street festival is held annually over three days in late August, one week prior to Labor Day weekend.
-Since its inception in 2007, Skokie's Backlot Bash has presented international eclectic Rock, Blues and R&B artists, including The Psychedelic Furs, Presidents of the United States of America, Lonnie Brooks, Living Colour, The Fixx, The English Beat, The Romantics, Cracker, Fastball, Spin Doctors, Blue Oyster Cult and Smoking Popes.
+Since its inception in 2007, Skokie's Backlot Bash has presented international eclectic Rock, Blues and R&B artists, including The Psychedelic Furs, Presidents of the United States of America, Lonnie Brooks, Living Colour, The Fixx, The English Beat, War, The Romantics, Cracker, Fastball, The Smithereens, Marshall Crenshaw, Spin Doctors, Blue Oyster Cult and Smoking Popes.

 The Bash also hosts a large carnival midway, a 5K Run, a children's stage, kid's activities, classic films, an auto show, bingo, a sponsor and community resource fair, exhibits at the Skokie Heritage Museum, a Sunday pancake breakfast and farmer's market, and much more.

 In 2007, four local government agencies and two not-for-profit business organizations set out to bring attention to Skokie's growing downtown, by planning a late summer street festival.
 Determined to pitch an audacious plan to the powers-that-be, the group ultimately suggested that the Village close down three blocks of Oakton Street (a major east-west transportation artery) for three days, directly in front of the Village Hall, with rock bands, a carnival midway, and a beer tent.
 Astoundingly, Skokie leaders were all for the crazy plan, and Skokie's Backlot Bash is now known far-and-wide as one of the premier street festivals in Chicagoland.

 Click here for a detailed map of the Backlot Bash grounds!